VedantBhawsar/event-driven-backend/README.md

 ## This is example of event driven nodejs backend.
-# for faster backend oprations
+for faster backend oprations and low response time to users

-# How to start service
+How to start service

 service 1:
 ```docker run -p 2181:2181 zookeeper```